Lightning-AI/pytorch-lightning/docs/source/multi_gpu.rst

             YOUR_LIGHTNING_TRAINING_SCRIPT.py (--arg1 ... train script args...)

-See the official `PytorchElastic documentation <https://pytorch.org/elastic>`_ for details on installation and more use cases.
+See the official `TorchElastic documentation <https://pytorch.org/elastic>`_ for details on installation and more use cases.

 ----------